-- Explore beliefs, impacts, and current structural tensions impacting Indigenous People, including the function of bias, privilege, etc.
+- explore beliefs, impacts and current structural tensions affecting Indigenous people, including the function of bias, privilege, etc.

-- Locate their own learning needs, and goals for action for principled engagement with Indigenous People.
+- locate your own learning needs, and goals for action for principled engagement with Indigenous people.

-By the end of this session, you’ll have gained the knowledge and skills to:
+By the end of these dynamic and interactive learning sessions, you’ll have gained the knowledge and skills to:

-- Apply a 3-step process to assess normalized beliefs impacting Indigenous People.
+- apply a three-step process to assess normalized beliefs impacting Indigenous people